chrisvfritz/vue-2.0-simple-routing-example/README.md

 npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation of the build process, read the [docs for vue-loader](http://vuejs.github.io/vue-loader).